-These Guidelines provide clear expectations regarding the criteria and approaches that are acceptable to CH and are used by staff to assess the technical merits of a landscaping and rehabilitation plans for works proposed in CH regulated areas.
-Applicants proposing landscaping and rehabilitation works should follow these Guidelines when preparing plans to be submitted as part of a CH permit application.
-By doing so, more efficient, and consistent reviews, fewer resubmissions, and faster approvals are anticipated.
+These Guidelines provide clear expectations regarding the criteria and approaches that are acceptable to CH and are used by staff to assess the technical merits Landscape and Rehabilitation Plans.
+By using these guidelines more efficient and consistent reviews, fewer resubmissions, and faster approvals are anticipated.